refresh(PIX) - Fotolia

 Locking down colocation

 For organisations that use a colocation provider to host their servers, encrypted memory support and the Secure Boot feature of the EPYC processor provides organisations with assurance that their systems are secure against tampering, and this could prove a compelling reason to use EPYC servers in this scenario.

-While SME and SEV are expected to have value for some enterprise customers, they are likely to prove more important for cloud service providers, who will be able to assure customers that workloads running inside virtual machines on the public cloud are better isolated and protected.
+While SME and SEV are expected to have value for some enterprise customers, they are likely to prove more important for cloud service providers, which will be able to assure customers that workloads running inside VMs on the public cloud are better isolated and protected.